querolita/mina-book/src/crypto/overview.md

 # Overview

-This is documentation of Mina's technology
+This is documentation of Mina's technology.

+In memory of Vitaly Zelov.